1399.365. Basic Respiratory Tasks and Services

 5. Hygiene care including replacement of tracheostomy ties and gauze and cleaning of the stoma sites.

-6. Use of a manual resuscitation device and other cardio-pulmonary resuscitation technical skills (basic life support level) in the event of an emergency.
+6. Use of a manual resuscitation device and other cardiopulmonary resuscitation technical skills (basic life support level) in the event of an emergency.

 8. Observing and gathering data from chest auscultation, palpation, and percussion.